 First elected an East Kildonan municipal councilor in 1937, he was the final Reeve of the Rural Municipality of East Kildonan and the first Mayor of the City of East Kildonan when it was created on 1 July 1957.
 He was defeated in the 1958 provincial general election and 1967 municipal election.
 During his political tenure he served terms as President of the Mayors and Reeves Association and a member of the Manitoba Urban Association.
 He was a member of the Kildonan-St. Paul Health Unit Auxiliary Board (1956-1965) and was a commissioner of the Unemployment Insurance Appeal Board.

-He resided with his wife Ada at 245 Ottawa Avenue.
-They had two daughters, Lorraine Suttie and Audrey Suttie.
-He was a founder of the Aurora Snowshoe Club and the City Bowling Club, a member of the East Kildonan Kiwanis Club, and a life member of Royal Canadian Legion No. 81.
+On 20 June 1923, he married Ada Merelene Ferguson (1901-1983) and they had two daughters, Lorraine Suttie and Audrey Suttie.
+The family lived at 245 Ottawa Avenue.
+He was a founder of the Aurora Snowshoe Club and City Bowling Club, a member of the East Kildonan Kiwanis Club, and a life member of Royal Canadian Legion No. 81.
 In 1967, he received the Centennial Medal in recognition of his community service.

 “E. K. Drops Suttie,” Winnipeg Free Press, 26 October 1967.